fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 Following the motivation above, the first goal this RFC is to **simplify writing and reading lints**.

-The second part of the motivation is clippy's dependence on unstable compiler-internal data structures.
+The second part of the motivation is Clippy's dependence on unstable compiler-internal data structures.
 Clippy lints are currently written against the compiler's AST / HIR which means that even small changes in these data structures might break a lot of lints.
 The second goal of this RFC is to **make lints independant of the compiler's AST / HIR data structures**.

 # Approach